 - How will we work with one another, when some of our disagreements date back more than three decades?

-- Retreat-style workshops where leaders shared ideas, got to know one another more deeply, received immediate feedback on policy proposals, and in turn refined their thinking
+- Leading retreat-style workshops where leaders shared ideas, got to know one another more deeply, received immediate feedback on policy proposals, and, in turn, refined their thinking.

 “The methodology invites active participation.
 We were invited to both express and listen to diverse opinions in an equitable way.”